 'Sing for the Lough': Community Choirs Gather at Lough Neagh to Give the Lake a Voice

-Hundreds of singers from community choirs across Northern Ireland gathered at the shores of Lough Neagh this weekend for a moving "Sing for the Lough" event, using music and song to raise awareness about the environmental challenges facing the UK's largest freshwater lake and to give it a symbolic voice.
+Hundreds of singers from community choirs across Northern Ireland gathered at the shores of Lough Neagh on Sunday, 19 April 2026, for a moving "Sing for the Lough" event, using music and song to raise awareness about the environmental challenges facing the UK's largest freshwater lake and to call for urgent action to address its devastating pollution crisis.

 Background